dao-duc-tung/k8s-setup/k8s_common.md

 ## Pod

 - **Sidecar** concept: A sidecar is just a container that runs on the same Pod as the application container.
-It shares the same volume and network as the main container, helps, and enhances how the application operates.
+It shares the same volume and network as the main container, helps, and enhances how the application operates by directly intercepting all traffic.
 E.g: log shippers, log watchers, monitoring agents among others.

+- Each Pod has a single IP address assigned from the Pod CIDR range of its node.
+This IP address is shared by all containers running within the Pod.
+To communicate between containers in the same pod, check [this](https://kubernetes.io/docs/tasks/access-application-cluster/communicate-containers-same-pod-shared-volume/).

 ## Service